 Recorded November 21st, 2024

-Inpatient coding for DRGs is based on diagnosis coding.
-Some coding summaries can raise red flags with payers, even before looking at the medical record documentation.
-This webinar will detail what Present on Admission (POA) conditions invite scrutiny, why a short Length of Stay (LOS) with one Major Complication and Comorbidity (MCC) might raise a red flag and why payers will review malignancy as a secondary diagnosis.
+Inpatient DRG coding is based on diagnosis coding.
+Learn how payers use coding summaries.
+This webinar describes Present on Admission (POA) conditions that invite scrutiny and why short Length of Stay (LOS) with one Major Complication and Comorbidity (MCC) might raise red flags.

 ICD-10-CM Chapter Specific Guidelines – Chapters 7–10